TeomanEgeSelcuk/PPT-to-PDF/README.md

 ## How It Works

-The script uses the `aspose.slides` library to open each PowerPoint file and save it as a PDF.
+The script uses the `Spire.Presentation` library to open each PowerPoint file and save it as a PDF.
 It looks for files with the `.ppt` or `.pptx` extension in the specified folder and processes each file found.

 ## Contributing